 Why does DVR do a State Plan?

-Why is the DVR State Plan important?
+What is contained in the DVR State Plan?